Brijesh-Upadhaya/FEmesh/README.md

 + `./50kW_PMM/pmsm_machine.geo:` consists of the source code which generates one quarter of the cross-section of a surface mounted permanent magnet (SMPM) machine.
 The air-gap region is divided into three layers; the middle layer could be utilized for the rotation.

+## Cage induction machine
++ `./XXkW/femm_machine.geo:` consists of the source code which generates one quarter of the cross-section of an induction machine.
+The air-gap region is divided into three layers; the middle layer could be utilized for the rotation.